mazemasterjs/maze-service/README.md

 ## Change Log

+### v1.1.2

+-   Reworked /generate/default-maze-list a bit to fix potential promise-related errors
+-   Moved default-maze-list.json from shared-library
+-   /generate/default-maze-list now reads from /data/default-maze-list.json when called
+-   Added optional query parameter to /generate/default-maze-list: Appending "?NO_REGEN=true" to the URL will cause all default mazes to be deleted, but not regenerated

 ### v1.1.0

 -   Reversed order of maze generation in /generate/default-maze-list so smaller mazes would be on top of the document stack